mitali-dxt/CurveRefiner/README.md

-# PathRefiner
+# CurveRefiner
-PathRefiner is an innovative project designed to visualize 2D curves represented as polylines.
+CurveRefiner is an innovative project designed to visualize 2D curves represented as polylines.
 It focuses on enhancing the curves by considering key properties such as regularization, symmetry, and completeness.

 # Objective
 The project is designed to work with curves represented by cubic Bézier curves and polylines, with outputs visualized in SVG format.